Angel-125/Pathfinder/GameData/WildBlueIndustries/Buffalo/Readme.txt

 Icons by icons8: https://icons8.com/license/
 Buffalo icon by flaticon
 Eve: Order Zero graphic courtesy of Kuzztler and used with permission.
+Sound Effects by Pond 5 used with permission and may NOT be distributed without this mod.

 ---LICENSE---
 Art Assets, including .mu, .mbm, and .dds files are copyright 2014-2016 by Michael Billard, All Rights Reserved.